All Episodes

 Deborah Robinson admonished him, said she'll decide eventually whether to punish Sandy Burglar any further.

-And of course, folks, uh, you know, we're coming up on the holiday season.
+And of course, folks, you know, we're coming up on the holiday season.

-I happen to have in my formerly nicotine-stained fingers.
+I happen to have in my formerly nicotine-stained finger just such a story from why.

 Americans struggling with higher gasoline price.